foxcpp/ttyprompt/README.md

 Usage
 -------

-* Simple Mode (not fully implemeneted yet)
+* Simple Mode

-Just run ttyprompt without arguments, entered password will be written to stdout.
+Just run ttyprompt, entered password will be written to stdout.

+There are some options you may want to use to customize dialog, see `ttyprompt --help`.

 * Polkit Agent Mode (not implemeneted yet)